UserIsntAvailable/Automate/Automate/README.md

 # Automate
-A tool for automate process on windows working with image processing
+A library for automate process on windows working with image processing